 The next decade might be critical in the evolution of Bitcoin.
 Aside from financial ecosystem revolutions, there are a few areas of Bitcoin’s ecosystem to which investors should pay particular attention.

 Cryptocurrency is currently caught between being a store of value and a medium for daily transactions.
 Despite the fact that governments throughout the world, including Japan, have recognized it as a valid method of payment for goods, institutional investors are eager to get in on the action and profit from the volatility in its value.

 However, scale and security issues have prevented both scenarios from occurring.
-“Arguably the major shortcomings for Bitcoin and other cryptocurrencies in recent years have been security”, said Chakib Bouda, CTO at Rambus, a payment provider.
-Bouda is alluding to the billions of dollars in Bitcoin and other cryptocurrencies stolen by hackers from exchanges.
+“Arguably, the major shortcomings for top cryptocurrency in India, like Bitcoin and other cryptocurrencies in recent years have been security”, said Chakib Bouda, CTO at Rambus, a payment provider.
+Bouda is alluding to the billions of dollars in Bitcoin and other cryptocurrencies stolen by hackers from the crypto platform India.
 A safe Bitcoin environment, he believes, will lead to mainstream acceptance.
-“In ten years, we expect Bitcoin to become mainstream and have a completely different reputation”, he said.
+“In ten years, we expect Bitcoin to become mainstream and have a completely different reputation,” he said.

 The mainstreaming of Bitcoin as a payment method (or, for that matter, its rising attractiveness as an asset class) will not happen until its ecosystem undergoes technical advancements.
 Bitcoin’s blockchain must be able to process millions of transactions in a short period of time in order to be deemed a viable investment asset or method of payment.